 Availability: Sephora, Farmacy, Beautylish

 “Our philosophy?
 Smart, Safe Beauty”.
 Paula’s choice is a skincare brand formulated effectively with no fragrance and that follows this no bs philosophy.
 They care about the performance of their products and being honest with their customers.
 This is also why they package their products in a way that air and light doesn’t affect the formula.
 Moreover, they are dedicated at reducing their carbon footprint and seeking sustainable ingredients and packaging.
+I mostly love them for their transparence and applaud their dedication at educating their customers.
+They truly are an amazing skincare brand!

 Price range: 20$ – 50$